 Schools are also known to refuse to offer a place due to an incompatibility with the current cohort.

-There should be a record of what the LA have considered and the reasons for that particular adjustment not being considered as reasonable.
-You will have the right to ask your Planning Coordinator for the details of these considerations, especially if you are going to have to go to appeal or mediation.
+There should be a record of what the LA has considered and the reasons for that particular adjustment not being considered reasonable.
+You will have the right to ask your Planning Coordinator for the details of these considerations, especially if you are going to have to go to an appeal or mediation.

 Things to consider